Skip to main content

 4 mentions Positive Neutral Negative

-The game's atmosphere is praised for its visual moments and immersive mechanics that enhance the sense of exploration, making it a memorable experience.
+The atmosphere of the game is praised for its visual details and immersive mechanics, enhancing the sense of exploration.
 However, some users feel that the story does not align well with the overall atmosphere, leading to a disjointed experience.

 • “Incredible atmosphere, mechanics, and sense of exploration make this a game I hope to return to again.”